Energetically Warming Dog Food Recipe: Food Therapy Backed by Veterinarians

 Rocky is a long-time family pet for three young boys.

-The three young boys love to throw the tennis ball with Rocky and love to play with him in the creek.
+The three young boys love throwing the tennis ball with Rocky and playing with him in the creek.

-However, as Rocky has aged, he has lost weight, lost muscle mass, and doesn’t seem to enjoy playing the way he used to.
+However, as Rocky has aged, he has lost weight and muscle mass and doesn’t seem to enjoy playing the way he used to.

 Rocky also salivates a lot and generally seems tired.